JocelynS371/comp0034-cw1-i-JocelynS371/README.md

 ## Overall Design of the dashboard
 ### Designing the visuals
 One priciple to keep in mind of while designing the dashboard is the Gestalt Principles.
-It is the idea that humn group silimilar element and recognize patterns when we precievive objects.
+It is the idea that human group silimilar element and recognize patterns when we precievive objects.
 As an interface between users and the data, it is important that we help user navagate as effortlessly as possible.
 On the whole, we could apply the law of common region on the dash board design.
 Which means we should group similar elements in a common, closed region.
 For example, we could present data sniplet eg. means and standard deivations on the side and the graphs on the other side.
 This allows the user to understand that they are different element on their first glance.
+Likewise, the law of proximity means that human see object close to each other as 1 entity.
 The law of Multi-Stability means that we could highlight the important information with contrast in colour.
 We want to present the information as the 'foreground', which often means the lightest colour in the page.
+Applying these priciple, we want to divide the dashboard into different parts.
+My plan is to have 3 part to it.
+An options block, chart(s) and sniplet of the data.
+I want each of them to be viewed as a seperate entity.
+Therefore the options need to be together and colour can be used to seperate the chart and data sniplet.
+### Chart Design
+>Above all else, show the data

+>“A graphical method is successful only if the decoding is effective.
+No matter how clever and how technologically impressive the encoding, it fails if the decoding process fails.”

+Keep in mind of these principle.
+We should keep the graphs as simple as possible.
+In addition, according to Cleveland and McGill (1984), the human mind find positions on a scale the easiest to interpret while colour and shading is the most difficult to interpertate.
+This suggest that scatter graph are the most effective in presenting data.
+Following that, length, direction and angle is also easy to understand.
+These points to graphs such as bar chart or line chart.
+Surprisingly, coloured graphs such as heat map or bubble graph are not recommended size they could mask the insight with their visual design.
-## **Evaluate** the final dashboard and visualisations with respect to the design and intended audience and purpose.
+## Evaluate the final dashboard and visualisations
-*When answering this essay question word, the key is to provide your opinion or verdict concerning the extent to which an argument or set of research findings is accurate.
-You may also be required to demonstrate the extent to which you agree with a particular argument or hypothesis.*
+In designing the dashboard, I decided to focus on a minimal number of data
 # Dash app

 Add any notes here (optional).